Tribler/trustchain-superapp/voting/README.md

 - Create a new proposal based in Yes / No voting mode or threshold voting mode

 ## Context
-*In what setting this module is used*
+*TODO: In what setting this module is used*

 ## Proposal list
 When entering the submodule, the user sees the proposal list at first.
 Using the toggle, the user can switch between a list of all proposals (left) and a list of new proposals (right), which contains proposals on which the user has not casted a vote yet.